 As sailing fans we decided with some friends to create the school sailing association which is nowadays very active and takes part into many student regattas.

-I have also been in charge of creating the association's website and of the video editing for every regattas and trainings we had.
+I also been in charge of creating the association's website and of the video editing for every regattas and trainings we had.

 Secretary• June 2014 - June 2015